MasterFacilityList/mfl_admin_docs/docs/03_chrio.rst

 1) User basic details
 ------------------------
-In this section the CHRIO enters the primary details of the SCHRIO such as the name, email, employee number and password and clicks on the ``User Contacts`` button on the bottom of the screen12.
+In this section the CHRIO enters the primary details of the SCHRIO such as the name, email, employee number and password and clicks on the ``User Contacts`` button on the bottom of the screen.

 .. figure:: /_images/chrio/09_b_user_basic_details.png
     :scale: 100%